treed/colmena-health/README.md

 A retry policy governs the use of retries during the check, and has three keys:

-- max_retries (default 3): The number of retries before failing the check (set to 0 to disable retries entirely)
+- maxRetries (default 3): The number of retries before failing the check (set to 0 to disable retries entirely)
 - initial (default 1): The number of seconds to wait before retrying
 - multiplier (default 1.1): A multiplier to apply to the wait duration on each retry; applies exponential backoff

 ### Defaults

-As mentioned above, the top level `defaults` key holds globally applied defaults for any check parameters not specified, or for unspecified retry_policy keys.
+As mentioned above, the top level `defaults` key holds globally applied defaults for any check parameters not specified, or for unspecified retryPolicy keys.

 For check-type keys, the values are the same as the set of parameters for the check type.

-For `retry_policy`, it's the same as a retry policy as you'd define in a check.
+For `retryPolicy`, it's the same as a retry policy as you'd define in a check.

 These can be used to override built-in defaults given above.

 ## TODO

-### Flake Helpers

-I want to add a module and lib functions to help generate the config file from within node configuration.

 ### More Check Configuration